caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 from her appearance.

 Sounds of slow freight train that had been crawling around for a while suddenly caught my attention.
-I wondered what will happen if i walk away and sit down on one of its flatcars.
+I wondered what will happen if i walk away and jump onto one of its flatcars.
 "Perhaps i would be caught and prosecuted, or maybe nobody cares about this stuff anymore?"

-I contemplated those stray thoughts for a few long moments, then tried to stop being so depressive, then, after a few more seconds of hesitation, got up.
+I contemplated those stray thoughts for a few long moments, then tried to stop being melancholic; then, after a few more seconds of hesitation, got up.

 — Well, should we go then? — i tried to sound as bright as possible, — Or, perhaps, now that you know the story, it's a good moment to stop following me?